Person working at a desk with hands on their head

 To help employees meet open enrollment deadlines, consider implementing internal company deadlines that build in a safety net.

 “If the open enrollment dates are Nov.
 15 through Dec.
 15, consider giving your employees a deadline of Dec.
-5,” suggests Starr Harry, client success manager at G&A. “This will give you the ability to answer any lingering questions from employees and build in extra time for those who are apt to miss deadlines, without placing any extra burdens on your HR team.”
+5,” suggests Starr Harry, senior client success manager at G&A. “This will give you the ability to answer any lingering questions from employees and build in extra time for those who are apt to miss deadlines, without placing any extra burdens on your HR team.”

 Employers can also gather status updates during the open enrollment period to view which employees have not completed enrollment.
 HR teams can send additional reminders to those employees and follow up with them individually so they don’t miss the deadline.